Isfandiyor-Az/About-Me/Readme.txt

 Welcome to my portfolio website!
 This is where I showcase my skills, projects, and experiences in the world of technology. 🚀

 ## 🏆 Who I Am
-I am Isfandiyor, a passionate Python/Back-End Developer who enjoys solving problems and creating innovative solutions.
+I am Isfandiyor, a passionate Back-End Development who enjoys solving problems and creating innovative solutions.
 With a strong interest in **software development, web technologies, and data science**, I am constantly learning and improving my skills.

 ## 💡 My Interests
 - **Tech & Coding:** I specialize in **Python, JavaScript, C++, and web development**.